Where our numbers come from

 Tonnes of carbon dioxide

-Wind energy replaces the output from coal and gas power stations because these are the ones that are switched on and off to adjust the UK’s power supply to meet demand.
+We also work out how many tonnes of carbon dioxide could be saved by building the site.
+Wind and solar energy replaces the output from fossil fuel power stations because these are the ones that are switched on and off to adjust the UK’s power supply to meet demand.

 It should be noted that the figures presented on this website may not correspond exactly with those previously published in a planning application.
 At the time of submission, the figures in a planning application are based upon the most recent evidence available.
 Due to the nature of the UK planning process an application may take many years before it is finally resolved, and over this period the figures contained are not subject to revision.
-We review the data on this website annually with the next update scheduled for December 2014 (we have to wait for DECC to publish new data for average UK electricity consumption).
-In a perfect world a planning application would be passed before the information had a chance to change, but we’re not all perfect!
+Once operational we use the generation data to provide an average, and this is updated each year.

 Reasons to switch